mc-imperial/jfs/README.md

 # JFS

-JFS (JIT Fuzzing Solver) is an experimental constraint solver designed to investigate using __coverage guided fuzzing__ as an incomplete strategy for solving boolean, BitVector, and floating-point constraints.
+JFS (Just Fuzz it Solver) (originally JIT Fuzzing Solver) is an experimental constraint solver designed to investigate using __coverage guided fuzzing__ as an incomplete strategy for solving boolean, BitVector, and floating-point constraints.

 JFS supports constraints in the [SMT-LIBv2][1] constraint langauge in the `QF_BV`, `QF_BVFP`, and `QF_FP` logics.
 JFS's primary purpose however is